2do2go/esencia/README.md

 	*String*, default: `'main'`

-	Name for module that will loaded if Esencia cannot extract module name from url.
-Usualy `defaultModuleName` is a name of module for controller that provide functionality of router root url.
+	Name of module that will be loaded if Esencia cannot extract module name from url.
+Usually `defaultModuleName` is a name of module for controller that provide functionality of router root url.

 * `pushState`